-What’s happening is that the rise of self-service options decrease the quantity of transactions that need a live conversation (as both the tools get better and consumers get more comfortable with them).
+What’s happening is that the rise of self-service options decreases the number of transactions that need a live conversation (as both the tools get better and consumers get more comfortable with them).
 But, there’s always going to be cases where self-serve tools fall short.
 The transactions that end up with a live agent are going to be more complicated (and hence longer) and more likely to involve an upset customer.
 These are precisely the “make-or-break” moments for a brand.

 4) Non-voice channels are expected to increase

-There is broad consensus among call center managers that the usage of non-voice channels will continue to increase.
+There is a broad consensus among call center managers that the usage of non-voice channels will continue to increase.
 ContactBabel surveyed 200 of them for their 2014 North American Contact Center Buyer’s Guide.
 The managers were asked to predict which channels would increase or decrease.